theQuert/XPS-9360-macOS/README.md

 ## Pre-Installation
 #### Create bootable USB installer:
-  - Running [Downloader](https://github.com/the-Quert/XPS-9360-macOS/blob/master/Commands/macOS_downloader_2.sh), then download the version you prefer.
+  - Running [gibMacOS](https://github.com/corpnewt/gibMacOS), then download the version you prefer (gibMacOS script is allowed to download macOS images on all OS platforms with Python installed).
   - Make bootable drive with [balenaEtcher](https://www.balena.io/etcher/).
   - Copy the whole repository to EFI partition.
 #### DVMT